eaglesky/CodingPractices/AlgorithmsReview.md

   http://www.geeksforgeeks.org/all-topological-sorts-of-a-directed-acyclic-graph/
   https://stackoverflow.com/questions/19066338/how-to-get-all-the-solutions-of-topological-sorting

+* Eulerian path.
+  * Definition: In graph theory, an Eulerian trail (or Eulerian path) is a trail in a graph which visits every edge exactly once.
+Similarly, an Eulerian circuit or Eulerian cycle is an Eulerian trail which starts and ends on the same vertex.
+  * A directed graph has an Eulerian trail if and only if at most one vertex has (out-degree) − (in-degree) = 1(starting point), at most one vertex has (in-degree) − (out-degree) = 1(finishing point), every other vertex has equal in-degree and out-degree, and all of its vertices with nonzero degree belong to a single connected component of the underlying undirected graph.

 ### Problems
 * [Leetcode] Clone Graph(Implementations*).
 Shows a special implementation of BFS and DFS.
 This kinds of problem need to maintain a lot of variables in each recursion/iteration, which is easier by thinking the traversal and cloning processes separately.
 * [Leetcode] Surrounded Regions.
 (Algorithms and Implementations*).
 For DFS, sometimes we need to add some restrictions to prevent stack overflow.
 Remember BFS implementation to this kind of problems.